dhleong/node-pie/README.md

 # one *above* the request will be used.
 Variables and headers declared
 # *below* a request are not considered for that request!

+# One exception to the rule is if you put headers *immediately following*
+# a request, with no blank lines, they will *only* apply to that request:
+GET /ships/$ship/cargo
+X-Location: secret-compartment

+# When using request-specific headers, any body must immediately follow
+# the last header, with no blank spaces:
+POST /ships/$ship/cargo
+X-Location: secret-compartment
+{ "id": "definitely-not-contraband" }

 # this is an environment:
 @core-planet:
     # variables and headers declared in an environment will only be